 The Power of Now is about mindfulness as far as self-help goes because this book is what the title says.
-All of our problems come from living in the future or living in the past.
-Eckhart Tolle says that we all have primitive brains, but we no longer need to rely on those primitive brains.
-There’s only one thing that can destroy us because modern living is pretty easy.
+All of our problems come from living in the future or the past.
+Eckhart Tolle says we all have primitive brains, but we no longer need to rely on those primitive brains.
+Only one thing can destroy us because modern living is pretty easy.

-We need many things, and the only thing that can defeat us is our minds if we let them.
+We need many things.
+The only thing that can defeat us is our minds if we let them.
 There are so many people in society that are addicted to drugs.
 This is because they’re too busy worrying about the future or past.
 Things aren’t the way they’re going.
 You think about what you could have done better, and you can spiral out of control that way.
 You need to focus on the now by any time you do that.

 The Power Of Now Book Summary

 The Power of Now by Eckhart Tolle is a guide to spiritual enlightenment and a perfect book for this fast-paced world.
 The mind is a powerful weapon.
 It’s a powerful tool, but you give it too much power, and it takes over the show.
-So the author starts with the parable, the kind that frames the book.
-We have the tools, power, and resources inside ourselves to combat all the externalities that we think control life.
+So the author starts with the parable that frames the book.
+We have the tools, power, and resources to combat all the externalities that we think control life.
 But they don’t control our life.
 We’re letting them control our lives.
 We don’t have to.
 So that’s the idea to start here.

-The power of now is about forgiving yourself for decisions that you’ve made in the past and understanding that now you have the opportunity to make different decisions.
-No matter what is going on, no matter what types of challenges you have, life is always eating you in the direction of your evolution.
-It means that no matter what is going on in one, the time lineage between the past, present, and then the future, it’s all moving in the good direction for you.
+The power of now is about forgiving yourself for decisions you’ve made in the past and understanding that now you can make different decisions.
+No matter what is going on or what challenges you have, life is always eating you in the direction of your evolution.
+It means that no matter what is going on in one, the time between the past, present, and then the future is all moving in the good direction for you.

-There are like two things in our lives that cause pain, and it’s a pain body and the thinking body.
+Two things in our lives cause pain: the pain body and the thinking body.
 In the pain body, you experience pain in your life.
-It can be emotional pain, physical pain.
-But experiencing pain doesn’t mean you need to identify with it and let it become who you are.
-The same thing with thinking body to think your mind is it?
+It can be emotional pain or physical pain.
+But experiencing pain doesn’t mean you must identify with it and let it become who you are.
+The same thing with thinking body to thinking your mind is it?

-So instead of worrying about what it is to calm down and not be fully present now, give your attention to what you can do.
-The power of now is about doing what you can, where you are with what you had, and understanding that you are stronger.
+So instead of worrying about what it is to calm down and not be fully present now, focus on what you can do.
+The power of now is about doing what you can, where you are with what you have, and understanding that you are stronger.

 The underlying principle to teach here is the value of disconnecting from the mind.
 By freeing yourself from the mind and its tendency to relive the painful past and worry about the future.
 Tulley suggests practicing present listening, observing, and listening to the mind, as you would a third party.
 The more you listen to your mind become a witnessing presence, the easier it shall be to recognize your conditioned mind.

 The past has no power over the present moment.
-Most human pain is self-created and therefore unnecessary.
+Most human pain is self-created and, therefore, unnecessary.
 The author notes two levels of pain we create now and pain created by our past.
 He points out that as long as we remain unable to experience the power of now living in the present moment, we continuously relieve emotional pain and start moving deeply into the now.
 The problems of the mind cannot be solved on the level of the mind.
-Studying your mind in the present will give you an immense sense of awareness.
+Studying your mind in the present will give you immense awareness.

 Once you understand how the unconscious state works, start becoming aware of the mind as it creates the ego, the false self it uses to replace your true being.
 You become free.
 Being free from the ego is essential to experiencing the now and being happy.
 The ego has a ceaseless string of needs out of fear.
 It lives in a constant state of need.